krcourville/node_game_of_life/README.md

 # Execution
 Input is expected to from stdin.
 Use platform-specific redirection to cycle.js

-See `wintest/test.cmd` for an example command line for Windows
+See `wintest/test.cmd` for an example command line for Windows.

+Note: Try running test_repeatcycle.cmd and watch the game of life play out to completion!

 # Run Unit Tests
 `npm test`